Tracing

 Setting Custom Attributes

-Use tracer.set_attribute() to add custom metadata to spans:
+Use Tracer.set_attribute() to add custom metadata to spans:

 custom_attributes.py

-from judgeval import Judgeval
+from judgeval import Tracer

 from openai import OpenAI